StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 Once you have installed the `Custom Synchronization` StackPack, it creates a Component Template called `autosync-component-template`.
 Similarly, `Custom Synchronization` StackPack, creates a Relation Template called `autosync-relation-template`.

 You can go ahead and rename it, add a description if needed.
-It is recommended to change the default value of the `ComponentType` from `Auto-synced Component` to something that represents a generic component in your data source.
+It's recommended to change the default value of the `ComponentType` from `Auto-synced Component` to something that represents a generic component in your data source.
 The same goes for `Layer`, `Domain` and `Environment` which defaults to `Auto-synced Components`, `Auto-synced Domain`,`Auto-synced Environment` respectively.
 As this template is using the `getOrCreate` functionality, these values are auto-created by StackState if they don't already exist.
 Find more on Templates [here](../reference/stj/using_stj.md).

 Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this Template from the `Custom Synchronization` StackPack.